NCATSTranslator/Evidence-Provenance-Confidence-Working-Group/qualifier_example_data_and_queries.md

   - **Record E:** Bezofuran results in decreased degradation of PPARA (CTD)
   - **Record F:** Okadaic Acid results in increased phosphorylation of PPARA (CTD)

+TO DO: Add examples to support a drug prediction reasoning path:
+Chemical - negatively regulates (dec activity of) -  Gene/Protein - physically interacts with - Gene/Protein - causes/gene assoc with - Condition

+- Mifepristone results in decreased activity of PPARA protein
+- PPARA protein physically interacts with GRB2
+- GRB2 associated with Wiskott-Aldrich Syndrome

 ###  Structured Bioink Representations